Kristian-A/icl-notes/Computational Finance/Glossary.md

 **Certificate Deposit (CD)** -  A financial product offered by banks and credit unions that allows individuals to deposit money for a predetermined period of time in exchange for a fixed interest rate.

+**Net Present Value (NPV)** -  Calculates the difference between the present value of cash inflows (such as returns and dividends) and the present value of cash outflows (such as initial investment and operating costs) over a specified time period.
+A positive NPV indicates that the investment is expected to generate more value than it costs.